 Norway and Myanmar finalised a five-year programme document in 2017.
 An OfD Memorandum of Understanding (MoU) between Norway and Myanmar (2017–2022) was signed by the Norwegian Embassy in Yangon and the Ministry of Planning, Finance and Industry (MOPFI) in May 2017, after which institutional cooperation agreements were signed between the relevant institutions in Norway and Myanmar.

 Key achievements of programme activities

-- MOEE has increased its capacity to conduct resource assessments and manage field development plans.
+- MOEE has participated in workshops organised by the Norwegian Petroleum Directorate and as a result has increased its capacity to conduct resource assessments and manage field development plans.

-- ECD has increased capacity to conduct audits through a trial audit.
+- ECD has increased its capacity to conduct audits through a trial audit conducted together with NEA.

-- The Government’s budget documents to parliament now contain more detailed information than before about the oil and gas sector, including disaggregated figures on type of revenues, revenues from various fields and revenues from upstream and transportation respectively.
-These changes are a direct result of Norad’s consultants sharing international best practice with MOPF.
+- The Government’s budget documents to parliament contain more detailed information than before about the oil and gas sector, including disaggregated figures on types of revenue, revenues from various petroleum fields and revenues from upstream and transportation respectively.
+These changes are a direct result of Norad’s consultants sharing international best practice with MOPFI.

 - OfD experts and civil society partners Global Witness, NRGI and Norwegian People’s Aid supported the leading Civil Society Organisation (CSO) coalition Myanmar Alliance for Transparency and Accountability (MATA) in engaging effectively in the EITI process by providing technical assistance and capacity development, including on beneficial ownership disclosures.
 Beneficial ownership disclosures were made legally binding in 2019, in line with the EITI requirements.

 Last updated 22.10.2020